Killer Kaleta

 "During the 1948-49 season, the Rangers' Alex Kaleta picked a fight with bigger, meaner Bill Ezinicki of Toronto.
 Though Ezinicki won the fight, he not only wound up in the penalty box with a five-minute major, but also, as Emile Francis recalls, "Kaleta's wife comes out of the stands, down to Ezinicki in the penalty box, and hits him with her purse.""

-Kaleta had another nickname - Seabiscuit.
-It is said Kaleta earned the moniker for his speed and tenacity on the ice.
+Kaleta was known for his speed and tenacity on the ice.

 Kaleta turned pro in 1941 after 3 seasons starring in the Alberta senior leagues.
 He had an impressive rookie season, but would return to Alberta a year later.
 Not as a demotion, but for war duty.
 He spent three more years in Calgary working with the army there, while also playing for the Army hockey team.